mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to prevent Group participants from impersonating other participants.
 It is also necessary in order to prevent cross-group attacks.

+Application messages SHOULD be padded to provide some resistance against traffic analysis techniques over encrypted traffic.
+{{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}
+{{?HCJ16=DOI.10.1186/s13635-016-0030-7}}
+While MLS might deliver the same payload less frequently across a lot of ciphertexts than traditional web servers, it might still provide the attacker enough information to mount an attack.
+If Alice asks Bob:
+"When are we going to the movie ?" the answer "Wednesday" might be leaked to an adversary by the ciphertext length.
+An attacker expecting Alice to answer Bob with a day of the week might find out the plaintext by correlation between the question and the length.
+The padding length length_of_padding can be chosen at the time of the message encryption by the sender.
+Recipients can calculate the padding size from knowing the total size of the ApplicationPlaintext and the length of the content.

+Similarly to TLS 1.3, if padding is used, the MLS messages MUST be padded with zero-valued bytes before AEAD encryption.
+Upon AEAD decryption, the length field of the plaintext is used to compute the number of bytes to be removed from the plaintext to get the correct data.
+As the padding mechanism is used to improve protection against traffic analysis, removal of the padding SHOULD be implemented in a "constant-time" manner at the MLS layer and above layers to prevent timing side-channels that would provide attackers with information on the size of the plaintext.

 [[ TODO: A preliminary formal security analysis has yet to be performed on this authentication scheme.]]